 Chronic inflammation can destroy cells and breakdown things like cartilage and synovial fluid that are essential for mobility in dogs.
-As these compounds break down, dogs may begin to experience pain and discomfort.
+As these compounds break down, dogs may begin to experience discomfort.

-The best way to treat chronic dog inflammation is to address the underlying cause.
+The best way to help with dog inflammation is to address the underlying cause.
 Talk to a licensed veterinarian (DVM) to find out your options.
 A vet may prescribe a prescription nonsteroidal anti-inflammatory drug (NSAID) such as Rimadyl, Previcox, or Deramaxx.
 These drugs have side effects, including liver and kidney problems, especially when taken long-term.
 They may also cause diarrhea, loss of appetite, and upset stomach.

 Medications may be the best option if your dog has severe inflammation.
 For mild to moderate inflammation, making lifestyle changes, or using natural remedies can help ease symptoms.
 Here are some of the best natural anti-inflammatory options for dogs.

 The 9 Best Options for a Natural Anti-Inflammatory for Dogs

 When it comes to natural anti-inflammatory agents, many of them can be found in foods and natural supplements.
 It’s always a good idea to talk to your vet first.
 They can help you craft a plan that is safe and effective using some of the following ingredients.